Mastering the Skies: The Dawn of Commercial Drones

 Additive manufacturing will allow drone design teams to capitalize on parts with complex geometries more easily and efficiently than is possible with traditional manufacturing methods.
 Balancing the iron triangle is further enhanced by new materials that are available through additive manufacturing to reduce weight while protecting performance by maintaining strength and stiffness.

 The advent and incorporation of cutting-edge technologies will also enhance drone performance.
-For instance, the network slicing enabled by the long-anticipated 5G will allow companies to curate the services they need to match the needed abilities of the UAVs.
+For instance, the network slicing is enabled by the long-anticipated 5G will allow companies to curate the services they need to match the needed abilities of the commercial UAV.
 Other technologies, such as artificial intelligence, advanced battery management, and conformal power sources will be especially useful to specific applications.

 Applications of Commercial Drones